Lessee Qualifications and Limitations

 As a part of your application for a new coal lease, you must provide a self-certified statement that you are in compliance with all applicable laws and regulations.

-An alien may hold interests in leases only by stock ownership in U.S. corporations holding leases and only if the laws of his/her country do not deny similar privileges to citizens of the United States.
+An alien may hold interests in leases only by stock ownership in U.S. corporations holding leases and only if the laws of that person's country do not deny similar privileges to citizens of the United States.
 However, an alien may not hold a lease interest through units in a publicly traded partnership.